byroot/frozen_record/README.md

 ## Indexing

 Querying is implemented as a simple linear search (`O(n)`).
-However if you are using Frozen Record with larger datasets, or are querying a collection repetedly, you can define indices for faster access.
+However if you are using Frozen Record with larger datasets, or are querying a collection repeatedly, you can define indices for faster access.

 ```ruby
 class Country < FrozenRecord::Base